Lower Receiver Assembly (AR-9, AR-15, and AR-10/LR108)

 Ensure the hammer spring legs are facing rearward and rest on top of the trigger pin.
 They should NOT be touching the bottom of the trigger pocket of the lower receiver.

 While pressing the hammer into place, insert a 1/8″ punch through the side of the lower receiver, through the hammer pivot, and out the other side of the receiver.
-This will hold everything in alignment and make pivot pin installation easier.
+This will hold everything in alignment and make hammer pin installation easier.

 If you are using a standard trigger pin, you must ensure the hammer spring legs are in the right position.
 With a small punch or screwdriver, manipulate the leg (or legs if your trigger pin has 3 grooves) of the hammer spring so that it rests in the outer groove(s) of the trigger pin.
 This is critical, as the leg of the spring in this groove is what holds the trigger pin in place.

-Step L5.6: Install Hammer Pin
+Step L5.7: Install Hammer Pin

 Now we will begin to install the hammer pin.
 At this point, the punch is acting as a “placeholder” for our hammer pin.
 To install the hammer pin, we will displace the punch with the hammer pin.

 If your hammer pin has 2 grooves, we recommend that you lead with the side of the pin that does not have a groove.
-The hammer has a small spring (the J-spring) protruding into the bore of the pivot, about mid-way through.
+The hammer has a small wire loop (the J-spring) protruding into the bore of the hammer pivot, mid-way through.
 This wire spring sits in the center groove of the hammer pin to hold it in place.
 If you lead with the grooved side of the hammer pin, you will need to tap the pin to get the outer groove past this spring.

 If you are using anti-walk or ant-rotation pins, install the cap screw on the hammer pin.